Carter Fountain: Operation

 The fountain spouts water 16 m into the air.
-Following complaints from local residents about salt spray, a wind sensor was installed on the nearby band rotunda that prevents the fountain from operating above a given wind speed; sources vary whether this is 8 or 10 knots.
+Following complaints from local residents about salt spray, a wind sensor was installed on the Oriental Bay Band Rotunda that prevents the fountain from operating above a given wind speed; sources vary whether this is 8 or 10 knots.
 The band rotunda also holds the land-based electrical components for the fountain.

 Monthly maintenance is carried out by an electrician, who reaches the fountain in a row boat.
 Twice a year, divers check on the submerged pump.
 The annual maintenance costs NZ$45,000, of which NZ$20,000 is for electricity.
 The cost for replacing the pump in 2009 was NZ$29,000, during which time the fountain was out of operation for half a year.
 Eight floodlights are used to light and colour the fountain.
 The halogen lights were replaced in 2013 by LED light at a cost of NZ$21,000, with the new lights lasting up to 50,000 hours compared to 2,000 hours previously, and being able to be remote controlled.

 The fountain is operated up to four times a day: